-Currently, there is only one clinical trial for Kennedy's Disease going on.
+Current clinical trial information for Kennedy's Disease

-The best candidates for future trials are:
+The best candidate for future trials:

 - ASC-J9 - This drug looks very promising, but it could take at least two years before ready for trial.
 It has to pass FDA requirements and additional work on mouse models are required before consideration.
 Currently it is only available as an injection, but they are looking at developing an oral tablet.

 Department of Physical Medicine and Rehabilitation